deepdiveinwinter/deepdiveinwinter/README.md

 </div>

 ### Software Engineer on Cloud
-- started my career as a game programmer (using Unity3D, C# Script) on enish
+- started my career as a game programmer (using Unity3D, C# Script) on enish (JP/KOR)
-- completed PoC project for migration legacy HR Software to Cloud (on k8s) on SYDS
+- completed PoC project for migration legacy HR Software to Cloud (on k8s) on SYDS (KOR)
 - develop PaaS solution for cloud native application
 - develop Monitoring System using TICK stack (Telegraf, InfluxDB, Chronograf, Kapacitor)